Security and Authentication

 When "Allow one response only, and allow editing it after completing it" is checked, ViewsFlash allows a respondent to fill out the questionnaire normally the first time.
 If a respondent returns to the questionnaire again with the same ID, the respondent will be allowed to revise the entry.
 This is useful when the data entered is a user preferences profile or a services request form, for example.
 This feature requires running on a database and using a multiple-page questionnaire.
 If these conditions are not met, this option will not be displayed.
 Note that live tallies count only the first entry, but analytical tools such as Univariate and Crosstabulation analysis count the modified entries.

-When an attempt at a duplicate response is detected, you can choose to respond as if the response was not a duplicate, displaying poll results just like always.
-This method has the advantage that accidental, innocent duplicate responses will not disturb the visitor experience, while at the same time someone who is intentionally trying to influence results by responding repeatedly will probably think that they are being successful and will give up reasonably quickly.
-You can also choose to display a message, such as "You have responded already," or even take visitors to an entirely different page.
+When an attempt at a duplicate response is detected, you can choose to redirect to an error page, or in the case of single question polls, respond as if the response was not a duplicate, displaying the response page just like always.
+You can also choose to display a message, such as "You have responded already".

 The four radio buttons specify what to do when a duplicate submission attempt is detected.
 You can choose to respond normally, giving no indication that the attempt was detected as a duplicate and was ignored.